jhildenbiddle/mergician/README.md

 Callback used for inspecting/modifying properties before merge.

 If a value is returned, that value will be used as the new value to merge.
+If an `Object` with the shape of a [property descriptor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) is returned, the object will be used to define the property using [`Object.defineProperty()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty).
 If no value is returned, the unmodified `srcVal` will be used.

 - Type: Function
 - Arguments: